 Civil litigation is often a stressful, frustrating process.
-Let's face it, there's often a lot of money at stake in a civil case.
-Some might argue that, other than the underlying facts of a particular case, the attorneys who participate in the case have the most affect on the ultimate outcome of the case.
-That's why it's important to choose an experienced trial lawyer who understands the intricacies of civil practice that can help you prosecute or defend your civil case.
-Our civil trial lawyers have handled civil claims throughout Georgia.
-We know what it takes to prepare and present complex civil cases and have a proven track record of successful results.
+Let’s face it, there’s often a lot of money at stake in a civil case.
+Some might argue that, other than the underlying facts of a particular case, the attorneys who participate in the case have the most effect on the ultimate outcome of the case.
+That’s why it’s important to choose an experienced trial lawyer who understands the intricacies of civil practice that can help you prosecute or defend your civil case.
+Our civil trial lawyers have handled civil claims in Gainesville and throughout Georgia.
+We know what it takes to prepare and present complex civil cases, and have a proven track record of successful results.

-In another recent multi-party civil case, we prosecuted a wrongful death claim on behalf of a widow after her husband was killed by a drunk driver.
-The case involved multiple claims, including allegations that the driver's employer negligently entrusted the automobile involved in the accident to an alcoholic.
-In prosecuting that case, we conducted more than forty depositions, prosecuted or defended more than ten motions for summary judgment and successfully defended an ancillary suit for declaratory judgment that one of the defendants filed in federal court in an attempt to resolve some of our claims in an unfavorable venue.
+In another recent multiparty civil case, we prosecuted a wrongful death claim on behalf of a widow after her husband was killed by a drunk driver.
+The case involved multiple claims, including allegations that the driver’s employer negligently entrusted the automobile involved in the accident to an alcoholic.
+In prosecuting that case, we conducted more than 40 depositions, prosecuted or defended more than 10 motions for summary judgment, and successfully defended an ancillary suit for declaratory judgment that one of the defendants filed in federal court in an attempt to resolve some of our claims in an unfavorable venue.
 After more than three years of prosecuting the claim on behalf of our client, we obtained a favorable settlement from the four insurance companies involved.

 Have you been sued?
 Do you need to resort to the legal system to enforce your rights?
 Or, have you or someone you know been seriously injured or killed in an accident?
-If so, call Coleman, Chambers, Rogers & Williams, LLP to speak with a knowledgeable, experienced civil litigation attorney today.
+If so, call Coleman, Chambers & Rogers, LLP, to speak with a knowledgeable, experienced civil litigation attorney today.
 The decision you make concerning which attorney you retain to represent you can be among the most important decisions you can make that will affect the outcome of your case.
-Call Coleman, Chambers, Rogers & Williams, LLP for a free consultation today and let us put our experience to work for you.
+Call Coleman, Chambers & Rogers, LLP at 678-601-2495 for an initial consultation today and let us put our experience to work for you.